JaredBrown1/code-challenges/README.md

-# code-challenges and coding practice examples
+# code-challenges and coding practice examples and notes